AimenFH/WebEngineering_BaseTemplate/README.md

 **(0.5) Semantic HTML**

 Report on what happens when you try to navigate the page using a screen reader.
 Fix those navigation issues.
+Improved Heading Structure: Replaced non-semantic tags with <h1>, <h2>, and <h3> tags to establish a clear content hierarchy, making it easier for users to understand the flow and structure of the page.

+Labeled Form Elements: Ensured all form elements, including search and comment fields, have associated labels.
+This helps screen readers identify the purpose of each form field.

+Descriptive Link Text: Updated links with aria-label attributes to provide clear descriptions of their destinations, making navigation more intuitive for screen reader users.

+CSS Adjustments: Updated the CSS to reflect these changes, removing outdated tags and ensuring the visual design remained consistent with the original layout.

 *Present your reports here.*

 **(0.5) Audio**

 The ``<audio>`` player isn't accessible to hearing impaired (deaf) people — can you add some kind of accessible alternative for these users?
+To make the <audio> player accessible to hearing-impaired (deaf) users, you can provide a transcript of the audio content.
+This allows users to read the content instead of listening to it.
+Here is an example of how you can do this:
+<audio> element: This is the standard HTML5 audio player.
+Transcript: A <div> element with a class of audio-transcript that contains the text version of the audio content.

 *Present your findings and fixes here.*